vpsfreecz/haveapi/README.md

 This text might not be complete or up-to-date, as things still often change.
-Full use of HaveAPI may be seen in [vpsadminapi](https://github.com/vpsfreecz/vpsadminapi), which may serve as an example and how are things meant to be used.
+Full use of HaveAPI may be seen in [vpsadminapi](https://github.com/vpsfreecz/vpsadminapi), which may serve as an example of how are things meant to be used.

 All resources and actions are represented by classes.
 They all must be stored in a module, whose name is later given to HaveAPI.